 Assistance from ERC can be provided once per year, with the possibility to reapply after six months if the household faces a new vulnerability (such as displacement, disability).
 Limits do not apply to those have been recently displaced, mandatorily evacuated, or directly affected by shelling or rocket attack within the last 30 days.

-To ensure fair access and efficient use of resources, individuals can receive multipurpose cash assistance only once during the same time period and from a single organisation.
-If you have received assistance of UAH 3600 per person permonth from another humanitarian organisation within the past three months, you may not be eligible for financial support from ERC.
+To ensure fair access and efficient use of resources, individuals can receive cash assistance only once during the same time period and from a single organisation.
+If you have received assistance of UAH 3,600 per person per month from another humanitarian organisation within the past three months, you may not be eligible for financial support from ERC.
 Humanitarian organisations are working together to prevent duplicate assistance across different partners.

 Households can request and receive assistance from other humanitarian organisations after ending the assistance period of three months without the need to wait, subject to the eligibility and selection criteria of each organisation.

-ERC, in coordination with the UN and other humanitarian organisations, is present in transit centres and areas with high humanitarian needs.
-Registration details will be communicated with affected communities through local authorities at the settlement level.
-If you live in war-affected areas and need support, contact your local authorities for information on available humanitarian.
+ERC, in coordination with the UN and other humanitarian organisations, is active in transit centres and areas with high humanitarian needs.
+Registration information will be communicated with affected communities through trusted local channels such as community leaders, local authorities, social service centres, and local NGOs.
+If you live in war-affected areas and need support, updates about available humanitarian assistance will be provided through these community networks.

-This programme is funded by the European Union, USAID's Bureau for Humanitarian Assistance, and the Estonian Ministry of Foreign Affairs.
+This programme is supported by the European Union, the Estonian Ministry of Foreign Affairs, and the US Government (through the Ukraine Response Consortium).